 The first step is to talk about ear correction surgery with your plastic surgeon during the initial consultation.
 During this visit, you will cover the following to be prepared for Otoplasty:

 - Medical history: Your surgeon will ask you about your past and current medical issues, especially any ear infections you’ve had.
 They also will ask about medications you take and if you’ve had surgeries recently.

-- Physical examination: To decide if otoplasty is for you, the plastic surgeon will examine your ear placement, size, symmetry, and shape.
+- Physical examination: To decide if otoplasty surgery is for you, the plastic surgeon will examine your ear placement, size, symmetry, and shape.
 They also make take pictures for their records.

 - Your expectations: Your surgeon will ask why you want ear correction surgery and what you expect.
-If you have unrealistic expectations, they may decline to perform surgery.
+If you have unrealistic expectations, they may decline to perform cosmetic surgery.
 They also will talk about the risks of surgery, including overcorrection.

 Ear reshaping is safe and effective, but it’s still severe surgery which means there are otoplasty risks to consider.
 So you should understand the potential ear surgery risks before you move forward.

 Every surgery has scars, including otoplasty.
 But while the scars are permanent, they’re usually hidden behind the ears or in the ear creases.

 Scars are one of the risks of otoplasty, so if you’re concerned about scarring, talk to your plastic surgeon about where they’ll place the incisions.

 Your plastic surgeon will make the ears as symmetrical as possible.
 But there is a chance asymmetry can occur as the ears heal.
 Also, plastic surgery isn’t always able to correct asymmetry.

 Be aware of the possibility of abnormal skin sensation.
 Some patients may have an allergic reaction to stitches, surgical tape, or other materials used during the surgical procedure.